benspratling4/SwiftPhoneNumberFormatter/README.md

 ### Formatting Phone number strings

-To get a human-readable string from the number, call `func formattedNumber(_ entry:PhoneNumber, includeCountryCode:Bool = false)->String?`.
+To get a human-readable string from the number, call `func formattedNumber(_ entry:PhoneNumber, includeCountryCode:CountryCodeOptions = .noCountryCode)->String?`.

 The country code of the PhoneNumber must be in the formatter's array of allowed countries (and in its templates).

 Similarly, there is a variant of this function which tracks the insertion cursor.
-`func formattedNumber(_ entry:PhoneNumber, index:Int?, includeCountryCode:Bool = false)->(String, Int)?` takes the input of the number of digits before the cursor, and outputs an integer suitable for use in Swift String.Index functions.
+`func formattedNumber(_ entry:PhoneNumber, index:Int?, includeCountryCode:CountryCodeOptions = .noCountryCode)->(String, Int)?` takes the input of the number of digits before the cursor, and outputs an integer suitable for use in Swift String.Index functions.

 ## Templates